Guilherme0321/Guilherme0321/README.md

 ## 🎯 Objective

-I am looking for internship or junior developer opportunities focused on backend development and AI, where I can apply my skills and continue learning in a collaborative and innovative environment.
+I am looking for internship or junior developer opportunities focused on **software development** and AI, where I can apply my skills and continue learning in a collaborative and innovative environment.

 ---

 *Thank you for visiting my profile!
 Feel free to reach out.* 😊